au-research/raido/doc/api-integration/permission-model.md

 [RoR](https://ror.org/) that identifies an organization (e.g. a specific University or other research organisation).

-The `identifier_owner` is of the service-point is used to to populate the `identifier_owner` in the raid metadata.
+The `identifier_owner` of the service-point is used to to populate the `identifier_owner` field in the raid metadata when it is minted.

 ## raid